lucapug/nyc-bike-analytics/README.md

 Data warehouse

-BigQuery serves as the data warehouse for the project.
-A dataset is created, where data from the data lake is read by means of external tables.
+BigQuery is the data warehouse for the project.
+A BQ dataset is created, where data from the data lake is read by means of external tables.
 Then the external tables (one for each year of the analysis) are unioned in an optimized way in a materialized view (stg_JC_citibike_trips).
 The optimization is realized by partitioning the data over start_at (a timestamp column containing the start time of each ride) with granularity of day.
 Then a clusterization has been done over start_station_name (a column of categorical type, with high cardinality).
 Both the partition and the clusterization choices have been done in consideration of the type of transformations that will follow.

 Transformations

 Transformations over the data warehouse staging table has been done by means of DBT core, available as an integration in Mage AI.
 The final result is the facts_JC_citibike materialized view to which Looker studio is successively connected to make the data analysis.

-See here below the lineage graph from the dbt documentation of the project.
+See here below the lineage graph from the dbt documentation of the project (sources and models distinguished by different colors).
 Notice that the dbt source mage_dbt_ops_bike_analytics_gcs_to_bq is an external source, created with a SQL transformer block of Mage.
 Here 'external source' means that the SQL transformation operates on input data that are outside the data warehouse.
 The output of this block are the BigQuery external tables over which the DBT transformation blocks operate.

 ![](assets/20240413_211557_dbt_lineage_graph.png)